 On the other side of the Atlantic Ocean, American breeders were also working on introducing new colours by crossing a Seal Point Siamese to an American Shorthair.
 Unfortunately, information on the breeders and foundation cats is scarce compared to UK history.

-The Colourpoint Shorthair is a medium-sized cat which has a similar appearance to the Siamese, with a slender and angular body, and slender legs.
+The Colourpoint Shorthair is a medium-sized cat that has a similar appearance to the Siamese, with a slender and angular body, and slender legs.
 The head is a long, tapering wedge, with large ears set wide apart continuing the lines of the wedge and the nose is long and straight with no break.

-The Colourpoint Shorthair is an intelligent, loving and loyal cat who forms close bonds with his or her human family.
+The Colourpoint Shorthair is a highly intelligent, loving and loyal cat who forms close bonds with his or her human family.

 Like their Siamese cousins, the Colorpoint Shorthair can be jealous, especially if he or she has formed a particularly close bond with one member of the family and can be quite demanding of attention.

 Colourpoint Shorthair cats love to be close with their family and will follow you from room to room providing a running commentary.
 Their people loving nature means they don’t do well if left for long periods.
 If you are out of the house a lot, consider adopting two cats for company.